jlKampos/tbot/README.md

     eg: !sqlremoveuser root, !sqlremoveuser 2 !sqlupdateuser USERNAME|USERID true|false(isadmin)
     eg: the same as the others
+!chatbot
+    This will enable the chatBotAPI that will pull conversations from Pandorabots ALICE bot thet botname is replaced within the code to the bot.username

- Since this is a self contained dotnet app, you can run it on mac ubuntu and windows, just publish the project to run execute:
+ **Since this is a self contained dotnet app, you can run it on mac ubuntu and windows, just publish the project to run execute:**

  dotnet run TBot.dll